 Our staff and everyone we work with are key to making Bournemouth, Christchurch and Poole an award-winning destination to live, work and visit.
 From Seafront Rangers to car park attendants, cleaners to the RNLI, look after them so they can look after you.

 To keep our beaches clean, 400 triple sized bins are being installed on the seafront.
-Littering threatens other people’s safety and local wildlife.
-Put rubbish in the bin, take it home and leave only footprints or risk a maximum fine of £150.
+Littering threatens other people’s safety and our local wildlife.
+Put rubbish in the bins provided or take it home.
+Leave only footprints or risk a maximum fine of £150.

-No overnight camping is allowed on the beach, seafront, cliffs or car parks.
+No overnight sleeping or camping is allowed on the beach, seafront, cliffs or car parks.
 Camping in any unauthorised space is dangerous.
-Be prepared to be disturbed as a 24-hour beach patrol will be repeatedly be visiting to gather evidence for prosecution and a £1000 fine.
-Instead why not stay at one of the lovely camp sites in and around Bournemouth, Christchurch and Poole.
+Be prepared to be disturbed as a 24-hour beach patrol will be repeatedly visiting to gather evidence for prosecution and you could face a £1000 fine.
+Instead, why not stay at one of the lovely camp sites in and around Bournemouth, Christchurch and Poole.

-Barbecues are only permitted at the beach after 6pm.
+Disposable barbecues are only permitted at the beach between 6pm and 10:30pm.

-Use them responsibly, safely and respectfully ensuring that it is not a nuisance to others.
+Use your disposable barbecue responsibly, safely and respectfully, ensuring that they do not cause a nuisance to others.

-When you’ve finished with your barbecue, please extinguish it carefully with water.
+When you’ve finished with your barbecue, please extinguish it carefully with water and leave it next to the bins on the promenade for collection by our waste teams.
 Do not bury or put hot BBQs into bins.

-- the promenade is to be shared and enjoyed by pedestrians and cyclists together - at all times cyclists should give way to pedestrians as they have right of way
+- at all times give way to pedestrians as they have right of way

-- keep your speed below 10mph and cycle slowly
+- keep your speed below 10mph and slow down

-- when it’s busy to please be a responsible cyclist - by dismounting and pushing your bike.
+- when it’s busy, please be responsible - dismount and walk.